 West Hall High School – An IB World School

-West Hall High School is proud to offer the International Baccalaureate Diploma Programme, an international course of study for high-achieving 11th and 12th graders.
+West Hall High School is proud to offer the International Baccalaureate Diploma Programm, an international course of study for high-achieving 11th and 12th graders.
 IB Diploma students earn an International Baccalaureate Diploma that is recognized worldwide as the benchmark of high achievement in a high school curriculum.
 The emphasis on internationalism helps develop students into young adults with a deeper understanding of our global society.

 After a 2-year application process, West Hall High School became authorized to offer IB classes to juniors in the fall of 2008.
 The IB Curriculum is a complete program of academics and service that helps students to become lifelong learners, risk-takers, and caring individuals who are often admitted into the best universities in America and even in the world.
 These students may even enter college with up to a year of college credit.
 It is certainly an exciting and visionary time for our school!